-The South Carolina Department of Health and Environmental Control (DHEC) has recently identified cases of Legionnaires' disease and individuals with clinically compatible illness who visited a pool and hot tub at a community recreational facility located in Beaufort County, SC.
-DHEC is working alongside community management to notify its members with access to this recreational venue.
+The South Carolina Department of Health and Environmental Control (DHEC) has recently identified cases of Legionnaires' disease and individuals with clinically compatible illness who work at a manufacturing facility located in Richland County, SC.
+DHEC is working alongside the facility management to notify its employees and implement appropriate mitigation measures.
 To help identify additional cases, recommendations are being provided regarding testing of individuals with community-acquired pneumonia or other severe respiratory illness.